fjnlab/PD_exome-seq/README.md

 # PD exome-seq Discovery dataset analyses

-This repository contains codes and analyses conducted for the Discovery dataset in the paper, "Exome sequencing in Asian populations identifies Novel Low-Frequency and Rare Coding Variation influencing Parkinson’s disease Risk" (Nature Aging, 2024).
+This repository contains codes and analyses conducted for the Discovery dataset.

 Codes & details for following steps can be found in the respective repository folders:
 1. Sample quality checks, `SampleQC`